KBJ14/alc_hlp/readme.md

 - TailwindCSS responsive layout
 - All thresholds/overrides via environment variables
 - Works without SAM2 (falls back to detection only)
+- Vision JSON extraction: fixed prompt asks the model to describe objects as JSON
+- Pretty JSON rendering in UI; JSON is persisted and reused as labels for detection
+- Robust JSON parsing (fence stripping and first-object/array extraction)
+- Per-action timings (Get Object / Get Box / Get Segmentation / Get Action) + Total in the UI
+- Automatic timings reset:
+  - When a new image is uploaded on any action
+  - After server restarts (per-process boot ID check)

 ---